tprrt/blog/README.rst

     deactivate

-Use the following command to the circle-ci pipeline:
+Use the following command to validate the circle-ci pipeline:

 ::